Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Method

 \begin{proof} From~\ref{B_def} we have

-For a fixed $\lambda$ as per Proposition~\ref{th1} we have the following.
+For a fixed $\lambda$ as per proposition~\ref{th1} we have the following.

-The above inequality Eq.~\ref{sup_eq} is true as Proposition~\ref{th1} guarantees that the value of $G_d({\mathbf{w}},\lambda) < G_d({\mathbf{w}},0)$ for all $\mathbf{w}$ when $\lambda \geq \lambda_c$.
-If inequality Eq.~\ref{sup_eq} is not true, then one can find a $\mathbf{w}$ that contradicts the Proposition~\ref{th1}, which is impossible.
-This means for some value of $\lambda \geq \lambda_{c}$ we have $B^2(\lambda) < B^2(0)$ from Eq.~\ref{B_def} and Eq.~\ref{sup_eq}. \end{proof} The key takeaway from this analysis is that by introducing the regularizer we can tightly bound the heterogeneity when compared to the case without the regularizer. \textit{Based on the works~\cite{karimireddy2020scaffold,li2020federated} we explain that a lower $B^2(\lambda)$ implies better convergence.
-More details are provided in the Section~\ref{gd_conv} of the Appendix.}
+The above inequality~\ref{sup_eq} is true as proposition~\ref{th1} guarantees that the value of $G_d({\mathbf{w}},\lambda) < G_d({\mathbf{w}},0)$ for all $\mathbf{w}$ when $\lambda \geq \lambda_c$.
+If inequality~\ref{sup_eq} is not true, one can find a $\mathbf{w}$ that contradicts the proposition~\ref{th1} which is impossible.
+This means for some value of $\lambda \geq \lambda_{c}$ we have $B^2(\lambda) < B^2(0)$ from Eq.~\ref{B_def} and Eq.~\ref{sup_eq}. \end{proof} The key takeaway from the analysis is that by introducing the regularizer we can tightly bound the heterogeneity when compared to the case without the regularizer. \textit{Based on the works~\citep{karimireddy2020scaffold,li2020federated} we explain that lower $B^2(\lambda)$ implies better convergence, which is also supported by empirical evidence.
+These details are provided in the Sec.~\ref{sup:convg_disc} of the Appendix.}